cgrinaldi/learn-sublime/lesson.md

 To do so, use `Command + K, Command + B`.
 If the sidebar was not already present, it will appear.
 Make sure your sidebar is open.

 As you can see, our current project has a number of files, some of which are nested in directories.
-Take a moment open expand all of the directories to see which files are where.
+Take a moment to expand all of the directories to see which files are where.

 ### Step 2: Open the Individual Files